Engineering Design Process: A Complete Guide to Geotechnical Engineering Design

 This stage helps identify whether shallow foundations, deep foundations, or specialized systems are required.

-3. Structural and Foundation Design
+3. Foundation Design

 This is where detailed calculations begin.